Clinical use of Cryoprecipitate

 - Medical Director, OneBlood, Inc.

-Cryoprecipitate (Cryoprecipitated antihemophilic factor [AHF]; cryo) is the insoluble material that comes out of solution after plasma is frozen and thawed at 4°C. It is rich in certain plasma proteins, especially fibrinogen.
+Cryoprecipitate (Cryoprecipitated antihemophilic factor [AHF]; cryo) is the insoluble material that comes out of solution after frozen plasma is thawed at 4°C (between 1 and 6°C).
+It is rich in certain plasma proteins, especially fibrinogen.

 This topic will discuss the clinical use of Cryoprecipitate.
 Use of other plasma products and plasma derivatives is discussed in separate topic reviews: